andrewkatson/Denarii/README.md

   - [Pruning](#Pruning)
   - [Debugging](#Debugging)
   - [Known issues](#known-issues)

-## Translations
-The CLI wallet is available in different languages.

 ## Introduction

 Denarii is a private, secure, untraceable, decentralised digital currency.
 You are your bank, you control your funds, and nobody can trace your transfers unless you allow them to do so.